Artifacts of Destruction

 “What else uses the energy?”

-“The energy streams faster from the artifact than from any other source.”
+“Artifact energy moves in a unique way, faster than from any other source.”

-“We don’t know,” answers Mayla, “but we believe that the sword was built on the world of the seven towers.”
+“We don’t know,” answers Mayla, “but we believe that it was built on the world of the seven towers.”

 Mayla is silent.